clayne/SSEModdingGuide/README.md

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/mo2%20nexus%20confirmation.png)

 8. After you receive a confirmation that Nexus and MO2 are linked, click **Next**.
-9. A window with all the information you entered (Game choice, Instance location, Nexus account, etc.) will be displayed in a list.
+9. A window with all the information you entered (Game choice, Instance location, Nexus account, etc.) will be displayed.
 After confirming that all the provided information is correct, click **Finish**.

-### The Interface
+## The Interface

 The interface consists of four sections: